TheLionCoder/gittraining/README.md

 * Git best practices.
 * Some tricks.

-***And please remember the before text is just something random, you don't be some serious about it. 😁**
+***And please remember the previous text is just something random, you don't be some serious about it. 😁**